 Doctor Who alum Matt Smith is set to star in the biopic Mapplethorpe as famed 1970s photographer Robert Mapllethorpe, releasing today (March 1).
-He’s been racking up the roles of late and it made us think what he and his fellow cast members from season five of Doctor Who are up to these days.
+He’s been racking up the roles of late and it made us think what he and his fellow cast members are up to these days.

 The latest roles might be on your radar already, with previously announced projects being known, but might call for a little bit of a reminder, and some being completely new to you.
 Here’s a roundup of the goings-on all in one place, to make it easier for you to catch up with some of your DW favorites: